 The coronoid fossa and the olecranon fossa of the distal epiphysis of humerus are separated by a thin bony septum which may occasionally be perforated, thus forming the variable opening [1, 2].
-This inconstant perforation is commonly known as "septal aperture", "olecranon aperture," "olecranon foramen," "supratrochlear aperture" or "supratrochlear foramen," the last one being a term proposed to be incorporated into the Terminologia Anatomica, but it has not been added to its Second Edition which is pending approval [1-11].
-Recent studies suggested that this opening should be considered an aperture, not a foramen [2, 8].
-A foramen is rather a conduit for the passage of neurovascular elements, while an aperture represents an opening in the bone [8].
-Therefore, it was recently suggested that this anatomical variant is labelled as "olecranon aperture," considering the fact that it is not giving passage to any anatomical structure [2].
+This inconstant perforation is commonly known as "septal aperture" [3, 4, 5], "olecranon aperture" [2], "olecranon foramen" [6], "supratrochlear aperture" [7, 8] or "supratrochlear foramen" [1, 9, 10], the last one being a term proposed to be incorporated into the Terminologia Anatomica [11], but it has not been added to its Second Edition which is pending approval.
+Recent studies suggested that this opening should be considered aperture, not foramen [2, 8].
+Foramen is rather a conduit for the passage of neurovascular elements, while aperture represents an opening in the bone [8].
+Therefore, it is recently suggested that this anatomical variant is labelled as "olecranon aperture" [2], considering the fact that it is not giving passage to any anatomical structure.
 We also found this term more precise, due to relation of the aperture to the olecranon, as well as being more distinctive than "supratrochlear" one, which may be mistaken for the elements located on the frontal bone.

-The incidence of the olecranon aperture of the humerus (OAH) among humans is highly variable and ranges 0.3-58% in different populations [8].
+The incidence of the olecranon aperture of the humerus (OAH) among humans is highly variable and ranges from 0.3 to 58% in different populations [8].
 The literature data shows substantial discrepancies between various human subpopulations and ethnicities, which varies from around 11% in European populations, the lowest regional prevalence according to the large meta-analysis [2, 12], to 58% in Native Americans from Arkansas, USA [8].

-The thin lamina is present until the age of seven, after which the bony septum may be absorbed and substituted by dense regular connective tissue [8].
+The thin lamina is present until the age of 7 years old, after which the bony septum may be absorbed and substituted by dense regular connective tissue [8].
 The aperture is showed to be more frequent in women, on the left side [13].
 There are many hypotheses on the origin of the OAH, based on mechanical features, robusticity, metabolic factors, genetics, and atavistic traits; yet none has offered an explanation plausible or convincing enough.